sapphire-bt/mcdonalds-uk-survey-codes/README.md

 Generate a code that can be entered in the [Food for Thoughts](https://www.mcdfoodforthoughts.com/) survey that, upon completion, gives you another code that can be redeemed for discounted items.

+~~As of August 2023 you only need to enter the code to begin the survey; a price is not required.~~

 As of November 2024, you need to enter a code and a price to start the survey.
 However, the price is not verified, so it can be any random value.

 ## Usage